Can I sue a real estate agent for negligence?

 When can I sue a real estate agent for negligence?

-In order to successfully sue a real estate agent for negligence, you must be able to prove the following:
+To successfully sue a real estate agent for negligence, you must be able to prove the following:

 • That the real estate agent owed you a duty of care